 Trust for Nature believes that there is ample scope to streamline, harmonise and better integrate existing environmental data collection and analysis systems that apply to the land sector.
-As the Issues Paper notes, data gathered and processed for one purpose is often unusable for other purposes, and is difficult to collate and aggregate.
+Data gathered and processed for one purpose is often unusable for other purposes, and is difficult to collate and aggregate.
 As noted in the Trucost ecosystems valuation referenced above, several ecosystem services provided by Trust for Nature's private land conservation work were not analysed due to the lack of availability of relevant data.

-As the Authority would be aware, the Victorian government is currently developing its approach to implementing environmental accounts.
+As the Department would be aware, the Victorian government is currently developing its approach to implementing environmental accounts.
 Trust for Nature encourages harmonisation of any state-based approaches to greatest extent possible.